NifTK/NiftyNet/config/README.md

 according to [exclude_fraction_for_validation](#exclude_fraction_for_validation) and [exclude_fraction_for_inference](#exclude_fraction_for_inference).

-A csv table randomly maps each file name to one of the stages `{'training', 'validation', 'inference'}` will be written to [dataset_split_file](#dataset_split_file).
+A CSV table randomly maps each file name to one of the stages `{'training', 'validation', 'inference'}` will be written to [dataset_split_file](#dataset_split_file).
 This file will be created when it's at the beginning of training (`starting_iter=0`) and the file doesn't exist.
 If a new random partition is required, please remove the existing [dataset_split_file](#dataset_split_file).